Skip to content

 Mounting host directory -> lxd Macpine instance -> lxd container

-lxc config device add debian share disk source=/root/mnt path=/root/mnt
+lxc config device add ubuntu share disk source=/root/mnt path=/root/mnt

 Connecting to your first LXD container